Phqzing/Phqze-Capes/README.md

 # Commands
 - /capes - will show you a UI that you can use to equip and look at all the capes that is available.
-- /capes remove </name of the cape file/> - will remove and delete the cape that you mention.
+- /capes remove </name of the cape/> - will remove and delete the cape that you mention.

-  e.g ``/capes remove examplecape.png``
+  e.g ``/capes remove ExampleCape``

 # TODO
 - add permissions for each cape